pedro-moreira-ibm/bob-ppi-workshop/flight400-demo-main/README.md

 ## Exercise 2 — Program-Level Explanation & Modernization

-**Goal:** Understand an old OPM RPG program, then modernize it to free-format ILE RPG using the Bob modernization workflow.
-This exercise takes about 15 minutes to complete.
+In this exercise, you will use Bob to understand an old OPM RPG program, and then modernize it to free-format ILE RPG using the Bob modernization workflow.

 ### 2.1.
 Understand FRS409 (Order Modification Confirmation)